adrianHards/adrianHards/README.md

 <br>

 ## Hackathons
-A selection of hackathons I have participated in to date.
+A selection of hackathons I've participated in to date.

 <table>
   <thead>